Skip to content

 Confirm control effectiveness by verifying:

-7. Agent usage analytics from Copilot Hub are cross-referenced with inventory records
+7. Usage analytics from Copilot Hub and related reporting surfaces are cross-referenced with the inventory so dormant agents and untracked agents can be detected.

 Additional Resources